Physical Therapy Assistant

 a hundred and one other factors may make it difficult to make the PT/PTA team a smooth move.
 However, as professionals, we must learn to work

-As supervisors, physical therapists must embrace and live out the highest quality work ethic and compassion towards our elderly companions and
+As supervisors, physical therapists must embrace and live out the highest quality work ethic and compassion towards our elderly companions, lead by example, listen to patient complaints and act accordingly if their are problems.

 Leading by example in home care, however, may have no impact due to the nature of home care - unsupervised to a large extent.
 PT's and PTA's are